MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 Q: Where do I download Azure AppCAT from?

-A: You can download Azure AppCAT from https://windup.github.io/downloads
+A: You can download Azure AppCAT from https://aka.ms/appcat/azure-appcat-cli-latest.zip

 Q: Where can I find more information about Azure AppCAT?

 A: When you download Azure AppCAT, you get a `docs` directory with all the information you need to get started.
+But you can also check the [online documentation](https://aka.ms/appcat/docs)

 Q: Where can I find the specific Azure rules?